-Engagement Activity Date Description Endorsement/Funding Commitments safe during this time, bringing in a one-way system and social distance markings, installing hand sanitisers etc. One of our caretakers worked right through setting up outdoor stalls and more recently as 'doorman' to ensure social distancing within the market."
+Engagement Activity Date Description Endorsement/Funding Commitments safe during this time, bringing in a one-way system and social distance markings, installing hand sanitisers etc. One of our caretakers worked right through setting up outdoor stalls and more re as 'doorman' to ensure social distancing within the market."
 "The whole Market worked together."
-The food traders, particularly Becca & Cheryl Whittaker from the butchers stepped up and arranged deliveries for the vulnerable who could not come to the market - these were people both young and old.
-Becca and Cheryl took control by taking the orders either by telephone or through social media and delivering for all the food stalls.
-These deliveries included meat, fruit & veg, fresh fish, cooked meats, pies, cakes and fresh bread.
-During lockdown they were delivering 40-50 orders per day 7 days a week, sometimes working until 10.30pm.
-The pet food stall also offered deliveries throughout.
+The food traders, particularly Becca & Cheryl Whittaker f the butchers stepped up and arranged deliveries for the vulnerable who could not come to the n - these were people both young and old.
+Becca and Cheryl took control by taking the orders eith telephone or through social media and delivering for all the food stalls.
+These deliveries included fruit & veg, fresh fish, cooked meats, pies, cakes and fresh bread.
+During lockdown they were de 40-50 orders per day 7 days a week, sometimes working until 10.30pm.
+The pet food stall also of deliveries throughout.
 The market traders despite unable to open some stalls during lockdown, continued to thrive.
-Deborah's plant stall sold through social media and delivered record amounts locally All stalls should engage with social media.
-"Market stalls are a great way for a business to start up." - Crafty Melts inside the market is a prime example of a new small business bucking the trend and expanding.
+Del plant stall sold through social media and delivered record amounts locally All stalls should engage with social media.
+"Market stalls are a great way for a business to start up." - Crafty Melts inside the market is a pexample of a new small business bucking the trend and expanding.
 More incentives need to be available for start-up new businesses in the town.
-"If I was a multi-millionaire, I know how I would develop this small proud town, but I'm not, so I do it by getting involved with community groups."
-"Leyland has so much to offer and is full of active community groups, proud residents and successful businesses, so it has a good start.
-It just needs some investment in time and finances!"
-The market traders offer a very special service to the community and will all go the extra mile to help their customers.
-This personal service is something you do not get with the big supermarkets.
+"If I was a multi-millionaire, I know how I would develop this small proud town, but I'm not, so I of getting involved with community groups."
+"Leyland has so much to offer and is full of active comercial groups, proud residents and successful businesses, so it has a good start.
+It just needs some invein time and finances!"
+The market traders offer a very special service to the community and willing the extra mile to help their customers.
+This personal service is something you do not get with the supermarkets.
 The Market represents a great opportunity to build on for Leyland.
 [Any further private sector stakeholder engagement meetings that have been held TBA]